Wild Friends Student-Led Projects and Legislation

-After weeks of letter writing, testifying, and advocating with legislators, SJM 4 became law on March 3, 2017.
-This memorial will help protect pollinators in New Mexico by increasing habitat and educating the public and implementing a voluntary plant labeling project at local nurseries around the state; have a pollinator friendly garden planted at the Roundhouse; and have Governor Martinez declare a second Bee Aware Day.
+This memorial helps protect pollinators through a voluntary plant labeling project at local nurseries around the state; the creation of a pollinator-friendly garden at the Roundhouse; and the declaration of a second Bee Aware Day.

 Check out Ladera Elementary School and their Drone pictures!

 2014: Memorial to Increase Trophy Poaching Penalties (HM 3/SM 14) (passed)

 The legislation requested stiffer penalties on trophy poaching.

 2013: The Wildlife Safety Zone Memorial (HM 1/SM 11) (passed)